tinkerhub/The-Essentials-Learning-Program/learning calendar/code editors/README.md

 Here we explain what are code editors and various features and plugins available.

-☝️ you can see folders with names of code editors.
-Inside each of the folder the following topics specific to each code editor is explained.
+Here you can see various code editors and their features.

 - Explain what are code editors ?
 Perks of using one.
 - Demo code formatting and intellisense.